Ollama runs one model at a time. Send it a prompt, get a response. For single-turn chat, that's enough.

 A pipeline is a visual workflow where each block represents a model or operation.
 Data flows from one block to the next through connections you draw on a canvas.
 You're building workflows, not writing prompts.

 Each block has a type: text generation, speech-to-text, text-to-speech, OCR, embedding, image upscale, and others.
-When a block's type is text generation, it can use any model from any connected provider - your Ollama models, ToolPiper's built-in llama.cpp engine, or a cloud API.
+When a block's type is text generation, it can use any model from any connected provider - ToolPiper's built-in llama.cpp engine, an existing Ollama instance, or a cloud API.
 The pipeline builder handles the data flow between blocks automatically.

 Pipelines are data-driven.
 The configuration for each block (which model, what parameters, how to transform the output) is stored as JSON.
 You can duplicate a pipeline, swap out one block, and have a variation running in seconds.
 No code to maintain.

-What can you build with Ollama models in a pipeline?
+What can you build with local models in a pipeline?

 Voice conversation: STT → LLM → TTS

 The simplest multi-model pipeline.
 A speech-to-text block (Parakeet v3) transcribes your voice input.
-The transcript feeds into an Ollama chat model for reasoning.
+The transcript feeds into a local chat model for reasoning.
 The model's response streams into a text-to-speech block (PocketTTS, Soprano, or Orpheus) that reads it aloud.
+STT and the chat model are free; the TTS engines are part of Pro ($10/month).

 Three blocks, three different AI capabilities, one workflow.
 ToolPiper ships this as the tp-local-voice-chat template.
 For a deeper walkthrough, see voice chat with Ollama on Mac.